Peroxymonosulfuric acid

-Peroxymonosulfuric acid, also known as persulfuric acid, peroxysulfuric acid is the inorganic compound with the formula H2SO5.
+Peroxymonosulfuric acid, also known as persulfuric acid, peroxysulfuric acid or Caro's Acid is the inorganic compound with the formula H2SO5.
 It is a white solid.
 It is a component of Caro's acid, which is a solution of peroxymonosulfuric acid in sulfuric acid containing small amounts of water.
 Peroxymonosulfuric acid is a very strong oxidant (E^{0} = +2.51 V).

 Structure

 In peroxymonosulfuric acid, the S(VI) center adopts its characteristic tetrahedral geometry; the connectivity is indicated by the formula HO–O–S(O)_{2}–OH.
 The S-O-H proton is more acidic.

 History

 The German chemist Heinrich Caro first reported investigations of mixtures of hydrogen peroxide and sulfuric acid.

 Synthesis and production

 One laboratory scale preparation of Caro's acid involves the combination of chlorosulfuric acid and hydrogen peroxide:

 Patents include more than one reaction for preparation of Caro's acid, usually as an intermediate for the production of potassium monopersulfate (PMPS), a bleaching and oxidizing agent.
 One route employs the following reaction:

-This reaction is related to what has been termed the piranha solution.
+This reaction occurs in the piranha solution.